-1. Joint programme strategy: main development challenges and policy responses 1.1.
-Programme area (not required for Interreg C programmes) 11 1.2 Joint programme strategy: Summary of main joint challenges, taking into account economic, soc and territorial disparities as well as inequalities, joint investment needs and complimentary and ial synergies with other funding programmes and instruments, lessons-learnt from past experience and macro-regional strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies.
+1 Laint programme strategy; main development shallonges and policy regnances 11 1.
+Joint programme strategy: main development challenges and policy responses 1.1.
+Programme area (not required for Interreg C programmes) 1.2 Joint programme strategy: Summary of main joint challenges, taking into account economic, so cıal and territorial disparities as well as inequalities, joint investment needs and complimentary and synergies with other funding programmes and instruments, lessons-learnt from past experience and macro-regional strategies and sea-basin strategies where the programme area as a whole or partially y is covered by one or more strategies.
 12 1.3.
-Justification for the selection of policy objectives and the Interreg-specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate missing links in cross-border infrastructure 2 Table 1 2.
+Justification for the selection of policy objectives and the Interreg-specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriat e, missing links in cross-border infrastructure Table 1 2.
 Priorities 2.1.
-Phoney 1 - Phoney 1.
-Robust and smart economies in the North Sea region the uptake of advanced technologies 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basis strategies, where appropriate 2.1.1.1b.
-Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 44 2.1.1.2.
-Indicators 45 Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
+Priority: 1 - Priority 1: Robust and smart economies in the North Sea region 40 2.1.1.
+Specific objective: RSO1.1.
+Developing and enhancing research and innovation capacities the uptake of advanced technologies 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 2.1.1.1b.
+Definition of a single beneficiary or a limited list of beneficiaries and the granting 40 procedure 12 2.1.1.2.
+Indicators Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
 Main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD of other territorial tools 2.1.1.5.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD other territorial tools 2.1.1.5.
 Planned use of financial instruments 2.1.1.6.
-Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field Table 5 - Dimension 2 - form of financing Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.1.
+Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field.
+49 Table 5 - Dimension 2 - form of financing 50 Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 51 2.1.1.
 Specific objective: RSO1.4.
-Developing skills for smart specialisation, industrial transition entrepreneurship 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basis strategies, where appropriate 53 2.1.1.1b.
-Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 2.1.1.2.
+Developing skills for smart specialisation, industrial transition ı and entrepreneurship 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and d to macro-regional strategies and sea-basin strategies, where appropriate 2.1.1.1b.
+Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 55 2.1.1.2.
 Indicators Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
 Main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools.
-2.1.1.5.
-Planned use of financial instruments 2.1.1.6.
-Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field.
-Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.
-Priority: 2 - Priority 2: A green transition in the North Sea region 2.1.1.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD other territorial tools 2.1.1.5.
+Planned use of financial instruments 2.1.1.3.
+Figure use of finalicial flishuffelits 61 2.1.1.6.
+Indicative breakdown of the EU programme resources by type of intervention 01 Table 4 - Dimension 1 - intervention field Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.
+Priority: 2 - Priority 2: A green transition in the North Sea region 64 2.1.1.
 Specific objective: RSO2.1.
-Promoting energy efficiency and reducing greenhouse gas emissions 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basis strategies, where appropriate 65
+Promoting energy efficiency and reducing greenhouse gas emissions 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 64